BANPUMP-team/encrypted-syslog-amplifier/README.md

 # encrypted-syslog-amplifier
-This is an encrypted syslog amplifier for data diodes which also uses compression in order to reduce the amplification overhead.
+This is an encrypted syslog amplifier for data diodes.
 It is used to send logs in a network with a higher security level.

 # syslog configuration